HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/upgrade/checkSuccessfullUpgrade.md

 ## Introduction

-You have just upgraded the maintenance level or cumulative fix (CF) level for HCL Digital Experience, but you are unsure whether or not the upgrade was successful.
-How can you verify that the installation was successful?
+After upgrading your HCL Digital Experience (DX) environment to the latest Cumulative Fix (CF), you must verify if the upgrade was successful.
+This article describes how to verify your HCL DX CF upgrade.

 ## Instructions

-There are a number of places to check to ensure that the installation was successful:
+Refer to the following steps to verify your CF upgrade:

-1. Verify the ConfigTrace.log to see if there are any fatal errors for the applyCF task.
-The ConfigTrace.log is generally located in the `<wp_profile_root>/ConfigEngine/log` directory.
+1. Review the `ConfigTrace.log` file for fatal errors in the `applyCF` task.
+This file is typically located in the `<wp_profile_root>/ConfigEngine/log` directory.

-2. Verify the wps.properties under the PortalServer binaries and the wp_profile.
-Compare the wps.properties between the `<wp_profile>\PortalServer\wps.properties` and `<portalHome>\wps.properties` and ensure that the versions are the same.
+2. Ensure the `wps.properties` versions match in both the PortalServer binaries (`<portalHome>\wps.properties`) and the profile (`<wp_profile>\PortalServer\wps.properties`).
+Both files must display the upgraded CF level.

+3. Open the Installation Manager `installed.xml` file in a web browser to verify the upgraded level.
+Ensure the `installed.xsl` file is in the same directory.
+The file is located in one of the following directories:

+    - Linux or AIX (root): `/var/ibm/InstallationManager`
+    - Linux or AIX (non-root): `/home/var/ibm/InstallationManager`
+    - Windows: `C:\ProgramData\IBM\InstallationManagerProgram`

         !!!note
-        The CF levels should reflect the upgraded level for both the properties files which indicates that the binaries and the portal profile were upgraded.

-3. Check the Installation Manager (IM) data, installed.xml file, to ensure it reflects the upgraded level.
-Make sure you have the installed.xsl file in the same directory, then open installed.xml in a browser.

-    **Linux/AIX:**
-    If IM is installed as root: `/var/ibm/InstallationManager`
-    If IM is installed as non-root: `/home/var/ibm/InstallationManager`

-    **Microsoft Windows:**
-    In Microsoft Windows the `<IM Data Dir>` is usually located under `C:\ProgramData\IBM\InstallationManager Program`.
-    Data may be hidden.
-You will need to set Windows to show all hidden folders.
+            In Windows, the `ProgramData` folder is hidden by default.
+Configure Windows to show hidden files and folders to view this directory.